deb2006/TechX-Hackathon-The-NULL-Pointers/README.md

-🛡️ Proof of Life — Real-Time Human Liveness Detection System "Proof of life in a synthetic world."
+🛡️ Proof of Life: Real-Time Human Liveness Detection System "Proof of life in a synthetic world."
 As deepfakes become indistinguishable from reality, security demands live, human-only verification.